 Before your store goes live do a final test of your checkout process and make sure it’s seamless.
 This is also a great time to schedule a few social shares announcing your newly open shop.
 I’d even go as far as sending an email to my list to let them know as well.

 Do you want to see this in action?
-Check out the Visionary Journal Store which has a few of my favorite t-shirt designs.
+Check out my online store Keep Chasing the Stars which has a some of my favorite t-shirt designs.